microsoft/Microsoft-365-Defender-Hunting-Queries/Discovery/MultipleSensitiveLdaps.md

 # Detect multiple sensitive LDAP queries

-// Detect multiple sensitive Active Directory LDAP queries made in bin time
+Detect multiple sensitive Active Directory LDAP queries made in bin time

-// sensitive queries defined as Roasting or sensitive objects queries
+Sensitive queries defined as Roasting or sensitive objects queries

-// Replace 10 on line 8 with your desired thershold
+Replace 10 on line 8 with your desired thershold

-// replace 1m on line 9 with your desired bin time
+Replace 1m on line 9 with your desired bin time

-// This LDAP query cover Rubeus, Kerberoast, BloodHound tools
+This LDAP query cover Rubeus, Kerberoast, BloodHound tools

 ## Query